liangzifei/MRH-Net/Output/readme.md

-# Example of vitual histology from MRH_histology
+# Examples of vitual histology from MRH_histology in our paper

 - Example output from our trained MRH_autofluo network:
 ```